Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/signal/README.md

 # Signal

+The Signal extension allows marketers to send a "signal" to their apps through the Experience Platform SDKs.
+This signal might tell the SDKs or the apps to complete tasks, such as send PII-labeled data, to trigger a postback to a third-party ad-network and open an app deep link or URL.
+To ensure that signals are sent or are activated, the marketers need to configure triggers and traits in Experience Platform Launch.

 The Signal extension is bundled with the [MobileCore (Android)/ACPCore (iOS)](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/) extension and allows you to send postbacks to third-party endpoints and open URLs, such as web URLs or application deep links, when using rules actions in Adobe Experience Platform Launch.

-To send PII data to external destinations, the `PII` action can trigger the Rules engine when certain triggers and traits match.
+To send PII data to external destinations, the `PII` action can trigger the Rules Engine when certain triggers and traits match.
 When setting a rule, you can also set the `PII` action for a Signal event.
 The `collectPii` API can then be used to trigger the rule and send the PII data to a remote server.

 To get started with Signal extension, complete the following steps: